adembudak/vim-doctor/README.md

 I        insert text to start of the line a        append after cursor
-A        append text to end of line o        make newline below to current line and add text O        make newline above to current line and add text s        delete character under cursor and enter insert mode S        delete all line and enter insert mode cc       same as above
+A        append text to end of line o        make newline below to current line and insert text O        make newline above to current line and insert text s        delete character under cursor and enter insert mode S        delete all line and enter insert mode cc       same as above